Museus/MinibossControl/README.md

 # Configuration

 You can set the Creation count for each miniboss in Tartarus, Asphodel, and Elysium, and remove Tiny Vermin.
+To change these options, you must update two files.

+1. Open the `Mods` folder,  open the `MinibossControl` folder, then open `presets.lua` in Notepad.
+This file contains all the registered presets.
+Either change one of the existing ones to your desired counts, or create a new registered preset.

-To change these options, open the `Mods` folder,  open the `MinibossControl` folder, then open `MinibossControl.lua` in Notepad.
-There will be a block at the top with `local config = {` followed by options that can be changed.
+2. Open the `Mods` folder,  open the `MinibossControl` folder, then open `config.lua` in Notepad.
+This file tells MinibossControl which preset to load.
+Change the MinibossSetting value to the name of the preset you want to use.